fjiangAI/fjiangAI.github.io/_pages/about.md

 You can find my CV here: [Feng Jiang's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

 I have written the [Guidelines for Developing Core Competencies for Graduate Students](https://docs.qq.com/slide/DUnRncXZBbmF0eENs) in Chinese, which will be updated with my practice.
+Here are some [personal guidelines](https://blog.csdn.net/qq_35082030/category_12959319.html) I've written for how to write an ACL Series Paper for reference.
+﻿
 [Email](mailto:jiangfeng@suat-sz.edu.cn) / [Github](https://github.com/fjiangAI) / [CSDN](https://fjiang.blog.csdn.net/)
+﻿
+If you want to discuss with me, you can email me and find a proper time slot for you and me by clicking the button below.

 <!-- Google Calendar Appointment Scheduling begin -->
 <link href="https://calendar.google.com/calendar/scheduling-button-script.css" rel="stylesheet">